 Weekly Distribution: Families are eligible to receive our services by 1) having an annual income at or below 185% of federal poverty level, 2) currently receiving some form of government assistance (e.g., SNAP), or 3) are currently in a crisis requiring emergency food assistance.

-New!!
-Senior Food Delivery Initiative (ongoing): In August of 2020, Hope Food Pantry Austin and Drive A Senior – West combined their services together to deliver groceries to their clients.
+Senior Food Delivery Collaboration: In August of 2020, Hope Food Pantry Austin and Drive A Senior – West combined their services together to deliver groceries to their clients.

 Grocery Store Gift Card Program In lieu of our Backpack program Hope will be providing gift cards to AISD LMHP staff for distribution during their porch visits.